The Phillip Rieckert Memorial Award

 Aubrey graduates Grovetown High School as an AP Scholar with Distinction.
 Additionally, she played varsity tennis for the Grovetown Warriors all four years, as well as being selected for the leadership role of Drum major for the prestigious Warrior Marching Band.
 Aubrey was chosen for District Honor Band her senior year.
 She is described as resilient, open-minded and ambitious.
 Aubrey will attend the University of Georgia, Athens, GA in the Fall as a computer science major.
 She aspires to receive her Master’s degree in cybersecurity.

 Phillip “Phil” Rieckert grew up teaching himself the game of tennis on a neighborhood court on the Eastern Shore of Maryland.
 With no formal tennis training, lessons or instruction, Phil was truly a natural.
 He was a very proud Woodberry Forest Tiger as a member of the school’s prestigious tennis team.
-He continued on to play and serve as captain for two years on the Division I University of Richmond Spider Men’s tennis team.
+He continued to play and serve as captain for two years on the Division I University of Richmond Spider Men’s tennis team.
 After college, Phil stayed in the tennis world through teaching and managing various tennis facilities in both the North- and Southeast, along with becoming a true “tennis parent” and accompanying his children to regional and national tennis tourney events.
 Phil always understood and appreciated the commitment and drive of a high-school student-athlete, as life often presents unexpected challenges and surprises (regardless of the sport).

-To honor Phil’s memory, we announce the annual Phillip Rieckert “Backhand Dropshot” Memorial Award.
-The first recipients will be chosen in the Spring of 2022.
-This award will grant a scholarship to assist with college costs to two college-bound student-athletes who have demonstrated exemplary leadership skills through their sport or community.
-As a seventeen year-old young man, Phil selected the following quote by Mark Twain to encapsulate his growth and time at the Woodberry Forest School: “A round man cannot be expected to fill a square hole right away.
+To honor Phil’s memory, we are pleased to open the second annual (2023) Phillip Rieckert “Backhand Dropshot” Memorial Award.
+This year’s recipients will be selected early May and announced at a reception mid-May.
+This award will grant a scholarship to assist with college costs to college-bound student-athletes who have demonstrated exemplary leadership skills through their sport or community.
+As a seventeen-year-old young man, Phil selected the following quote by Mark Twain to encapsulate his growth and time at the Woodberry Forest School: “A round man cannot be expected to fill a square hole right away.
 He must have time to modify his shape.”
 In the spirit of this idea, we ask applicants to submit a brief essay identifying a quote that speaks to their own experience with growth and change.
 We want to hear how and why this quote defines or inspires you.
 The essay should be double spaced with Times New Roman 12-pt font.
 Two letters of recommendations are also required to accompany the essay submission.
 These recommendations may be from a teacher, counselor, coach or employer.
 Family members are not permitted to submit.
+The application portal will open April 3, 2023 and all applications and letters of recommendation are due by May 15th, 2023 by 12:00 midnight -EST, no exceptions.
+Winners will be announced mid-May, Augusta, GA.
+For more details/information: please contact [email protected].

 Best wishes,